Pyrite: Formal oxidation states for pyrite, marcasite, molybdenite and arsenopyrite

 From the perspective of classical inorganic chemistry, which assigns formal oxidation states to each atom, pyrite and marcasite are probably best described as Fe2+[S2]2−.
 This formalism recognizes that the sulfur atoms in pyrite occur in pairs with clear S–S bonds.
-These persulfide [–S–S–] units can be viewed as derived from hydrogen disulfide, H2S2.
+These persulfide [−S–S−] units can be viewed as derived from hydrogen disulfide, H2S2.
 Thus pyrite would be more descriptively called iron persulfide, not iron disulfide.
 In contrast, molybdenite, MoS2, features isolated sulfide S2− centers and the oxidation state of molybdenum is Mo4+.
 The mineral arsenopyrite has the formula FeAsS.
-Whereas pyrite has [S2]2– units, arsenopyrite has [AsS]3– units, formally derived from deprotonation of arsenothiol (H2AsSH).
+Whereas pyrite has [S2]2− units, arsenopyrite has [AsS]3− units, formally derived from deprotonation of arsenothiol (H2AsSH).
 Analysis of classical oxidation states would recommend the description of arsenopyrite as Fe3+[AsS]3−.

 Crystallography

 Iron-pyrite FeS2 represents the prototype compound of the crystallographic pyrite structure.
-The structure is simple cubic and was among the first crystal structures solved by X-ray diffraction.
+The structure is cubic and was among the first crystal structures solved by X-ray diffraction.
 It belongs to the crystallographic space group Pa3̅ and is denoted by the Strukturbericht notation C2.
 Under thermodynamic standard conditions the lattice constant $a$ of stoichiometric iron pyrite FeS2 amounts to 541.87 pm.
 The unit cell is composed of a Fe face-centered cubic sublattice into which the S_{2} ions are embedded.
 (Note though that the iron atoms in the faces are not equivalent by translation alone to the iron atoms at the corners.)
 The pyrite structure is also seen in other MX2 compounds of transition metals M and chalcogens X = O, S, Se and Te.
 Certain dipnictides with X standing for P, As and Sb etc. are also known to adopt the pyrite structure.

 The Fe atoms are bonded to six S atoms, giving a distorted octahedron.
 The material is a semiconductor.
-The Fe ions is usually considered to be low spin divalent state (as shown by Mössbauer spectroscopy as well as XPS).
+The Fe ions are usually considered to be low spin divalent state (as shown by Mössbauer spectroscopy as well as XPS).
 The material as a whole behaves as a Van Vleck paramagnet, despite its low-spin divalency.